playfulprogramming/playfulprogramming/content/LayZee/posts/testing-angular-routing-components-with-the-routertestingmodule-4cj0/index.md

 });
 ```

-<figcaption>Listing 5A.
-Test utilities for our integrated routing component tests.</figcaption>
+> Listing 5A.
+Test utilities for our integrated routing component tests.

 Listing 5A shows the test utilities we use for our integrated routing component test of the `DashboardComponent` from the Tour of Heroes tutorial.